Want to learn new ways to make extra money?

 We found that most of the surveys here were fairly easy, and we were never forced to sign up or buy anything in order to complete a survey.

-Here’s how Survey Junkie works:
+Here’s how Survey Junkie paid online surveys work:

-• Create an account.
-(You can sign up with Facebook)
+• Create an account (you can sign up with Facebook).

 • Browse the categories.